matteomedioli/AndroidObjectDetection/README.md

 #### b) Detection from camera preview
 Iteratively generate a frame from CameraBridgeViewBase preview and analize it as an image.
 Real time detection and the frames flow generation is managed by **onCameraFrame(CvCameraViewFrame inputFrame)**.
 Preview frame is translate in a Mat matrix and set as input for **Dnn.blobFromImage(frame, scaleFactor, frame_size, mean, true, false)** to preprocess frames.
-Note that **frame_size** is 416x416 for YOLOv3 Model (you can find input dimension in *\*.cfg* file).
+Note that **frame_size** is 416x416 for YOLO Model (you can find input dimension in *\*.cfg* file).
 We can change the size by adding or subtracting by a factor of 32.
 Reducing the framesize increases the performance but worsens the accuracy.
 The detection phase is implemented by **net.forward(List\<Mat> results, List\<String> outNames)** that runs forward pass to compute output of layer with name *outName*.
 In *results* the method writes all detections in preview frame as Mat objects.
 Theese Mat instances contain all information such as positions and labels of detected objects.